 Listing Status of Offset Projects in an Initial Crediting Period.
 After the Offset Project Operator or Authorized Project Designee submits the offset project for listing in an initial crediting period and the required documentation pursuant to section 95975(e), and ARB or the Offset Project Registry has reviewed the offset project listing information for completeness, the offset project listing status will be “Proposed Project.”
 If the offset project is not accepted for listing by an Offset Project Registry, the Offset Project Operator or Authorized Project Designee may request ARB to make a final determination if the offset project meets the requirements in section 95975 to be listed for an initial crediting period by the Offset Project Registry.
 In making this determination, ARB may consult with the Offset Project Registry before making the final determination.

 Timing for Offset Project Listing in a Renewed Crediting Period.
-The Offset Project Operator or Authorized Project Designee must submit the information in section 95975(e) for a renewed crediting period to ARB or an Offset Project Registry no earlier than 18 months and no later than 9 months before conclusion of the initial crediting period or a previous renewed crediting period.
+The Offset Project Operator or Authorized Project Designee must submit information for a renewed crediting period to CARB or an Offset Project Registry no earlier than when the Offset Project Data Report is submitted for the penultimate reporting period of the current crediting period and no later than 3 months before conclusion of current crediting period.
+Offset projects with an initial crediting period that ends on or before June 30, 2027, may submit the information to an Offset Project Registry by June 30, 2027, to renew their crediting period, and any missed Offset Project Data Report submittal deadlines pursuant to section 95976(d)(2) for reporting periods in the renewed crediting period through December 31, 2026, will not terminate the project.
+ARB offset credits and registry offset credits will not be issued for reporting periods with lapsed deadlines.
+Information submitted for a renewed crediting period must contain the following:

+Offset project name and both its CARB project identification number and Offset Project Registry project identification number;

+Name of the Offset Project Operator and, if applicable, Authorized Project Designee and their tracking system identification numbers;

+Name(s) of any technical consultant(s);

+Contact person name, phone number, email address, and mailing address for the Offset Project Operator and, if applicable, Authorized Project Designee, and, if applicable, each technical consultant;

+Start date and end date for the current crediting period;

+Name and date of the Compliance Offset Protocol under which the offset project most recently reported;

+Attestations in sections 95975(c)(1), 95975(c)(2), and 95975(c)(3); and

+Signature of a primary or alternative account representative of the Offset Project Operator, along with their printed name, title, and date signed.

 Listing Status of Offset Projects in a Renewed Crediting Period.
-After the Offset Project Operator or Authorized Project Designee submits the offset project for listing in a renewed crediting period and the required documentation pursuant to section 95975(e), and ARB or the Offset Project Registry has reviewed the offset project listing information for completeness, the offset project listing status will be “Proposed Renewal.”
 The verification body must assess that the offset project meets the additionality requirements in section 95973(a)(2)(A) and 95973(a)(2)(C) as of the date of the commencement of the renewed crediting period when conducting offset verification services for the first Reporting Period of a renewed crediting period.
-If the offset project is not accepted for listing by an Offset Project Registry, the Offset Project Operator or Authorized Project Designee may request ARB to make a final determination if the project meets the requirements in section 95975 to be listed for a renewed crediting period by the Offset Project Registry.
-In making this determination, ARB may consult with the Offset Project Registry before making the final determination.
+If the offset project is not accepted for a renewed listing by an Offset Project Registry, the Offset Project Operator or Authorized Project Designee may request CARB to make a final determination if the project meets the requirements in section 95975 to be listed for a renewed crediting period by the Offset Project Registry.
+In making this determination, CARB may consult with the Offset Project Registry before making the final determination.